 Active types like me will enjoy seeing the island by bike.
 Several island outfitters offer beach cruiser rentals, including Aussie Island Surf Shop, so don’t fret if you left your two-wheeler at home.
 Walking or jogging the 2.5-mile Loop is also a treat.
 One morning I brought my black Lab, who especially enjoyed the park.

 When my family isn’t in the water we can’t wait to be on it, so a boat tour was a must.
 Wrightsville Beach Scenic Tours ferried us to the eco-haven that’s Masonboro Island.
 On our next trip my husband and I decided to take the sunset cruise.
-Blockade Runner Resort Coastal Adventures, Island Time Charters and Hook, Line & Paddle all offer a variety of tours to let everyone find more ways to get on the water.
+Blockade Runner Resort Coastal Adventures and Hook, Line & Paddle both offer a variety of tours to let everyone find more ways to get on the water.

 For the anglers—and voyagers—among us, there was Feel Good Fishing Charters & Adventures.
 While some in our troop say they did more lounging on the deck than casting, my husband caught dinner with the crew.
 Meanwhile, the rest of our pack explored the waterway by standup paddleboards, after lessons with Cape Fear Paddleboarding.